 To qualify for a Chapter 7 bankruptcy, you must make less than your state's median income for a household of your family’s size.
 If your income exceeds the automatic number to qualify, we may still be able to file a Chapter 7 on your behalf.
 We complete a long-form Means Test and see if we can pull your income down in order for you to qualify.

-If you qualify for a Chapter 7 people wonder if they will be able to keep essential property like their home and car.
-If it appears you assets are too inviting and we believe the Chapter 7 Trustee would sell a vehicle or home, we will put you in a Chapter 13 where you lose nothing.
-You get to keep all the the property on Missouri's list of exemption exempt property.
+If you qualify for a Chapter 7 bankruptcy, people wonder if they will be able to keep essential property like their home and car.
+If it appears your assets are too inviting and we believe the Chapter 7 Trustee would sell a vehicle or home, we will put you in Chapter 13 where you get to keep all of the property on your state's list of exempt property.

-Once your bankruptcy is over, your “dischargeable debt”— credit card balances, medical bills, and personal loans — get wiped out.
-Generally a Chapter 7 case takes about four months from start to finish.
+Once your bankruptcy is over, your dischargeable debt— credit card balances, medical bills, and personal loans — get wiped out.
+Generally, a Chapter 7 bankruptcy case takes about four months from start to finish.

 Simply put, Chapter 7 bankruptcy is great because it is so short in duration.
-It works for individuals that do not money at the end of the month —and you don’t Have non-exempt property.
+It works for individuals that do not have money at the end of the month — or non-exempt property.